allfed/ALLFED-Repository-Template/README.md

 # Python Style Guide
 All code written for ALLFED should follow the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/).
 Especially important are:
-* Keep the code well documented.
+* Keep the code well documented
 * Every function needs a docstring in this form:
 ```
 def my_function(parameter1, parameter2):